01 Jul How Long Do Opiates Stay in Your System?

 Recently, drug abuse among adults has risen, beginning at the prescription level.
-A person who is legally prescribed painkillers may become dependent on the drug and then, illegally seek it out when their prescription runs out or when they can no longer obtain it from their doctor.
+A person who is legally prescribed painkillers may develop cravings or become dependent on the drug and then, illegally seek it out when their prescription runs out or when they can no longer obtain it from their doctor.
 Likewise, a person who does not hold a prescription for opiates may seek it out at any cost necessary from someone who has access to them.

-This dangerous behavior is one of the reasons for increased use of heroin in affluent neighborhoods across the country, most notably the South.
+This dangerous substance related behavior is one of the reasons for increased use of heroin in affluent neighborhoods across the country, most notably the South.
 Reports out of Atlanta have shown heroin use as an increasing epidemic, one of which is of national concern.
 The distribution and use of it has filtered out of the inner city and has become more commonplace in suburban areas.
 One reason is because it’s become easier to obtain than prescribed opiates and is far less expensive.

 Overdose due to prescription medication is the leading cause of accidental death in America.
 Any and every time a person uses opiates, they face numerous risks.
 Both misuse of prescription opiates and illegal use of heroin is fatal at all levels.